AnvithaChaluvadi/Personal-Finance-Management-Tool_Project1/README.md

 ## Confirming User Satisfaction

  We asked the user this questions:
- * Are you satisfied with what your spending has been like? (yes/no): No Then, Let's proceed with the need for help with budgeting.
+ * Are you satisfied with your spending? (yes/no): No
+ * In that case, let's proceed with addressing your need for help with budgeting.

 ## Summary Dashboard